Ricardito15/CV/README.md

 -Frustrations: She often gets frustrated with websites that have overwhelming amounts of text or poor navigation that makes it difficult to find key information quickly.

 -Technology Use: Sara accesses websites mostly from her laptop but also uses her mobile device when on the go.
 She prefers clean, minimalist designs that are optimized for mobile devices.
-How the Website Supports Sarah:
+How the Website Supports Sara:

 The website offers a clean, intuitive navigation structure, with easy access to sections like education, skills, and contact information.
 It includes a portfolio showcasing previous work, giving Sara the information she’s seeking.